Revisiting the Sega Genesis’s launch lineup

 Space Harrier II

-The Genesis never got a port of the original game, but rather it’s own timed exclusive sequel.
+The Genesis never got a port of the original game, but rather its own timed exclusive sequel.

-Space Harrier II is surprising not terrible.
+Space Harrier II is surprisingly not terrible.
 Since the base Genesis can’t do sprite scaling, there’s a little pre-rendered trickery happening here.
 The results I must say are quite impressive given the hardware limitations.
 It’s not quite as smooth as the arcade original, but offered a great taste of the console’s potential.
 It’s quite a bit of fun too.
 Is it as good as the original Space Harrier?
 No, but it certainly did leave a strong first impression.

 Super Thunder Blade